wcarhart/marq/README.md

 ```

 #### Paragraph Text
 Regular text is rendered as paragraph `<p>` text.
 One notable difference is consecutive newlines not separated by a line break are not concatenated to the same line, which is different from [GFM](https://github.github.com/gfm).
+Paragraph text can use inline text decoration.
 ```
 Here is some text.
 Here is some more text, not on the same line.